Local Authority Integration Team (LAIT)

 Beneficiaries of Temporary Protection in Ireland are those who have fled Ukraine and meet the eligibility requirements.
 You can find more on this here.

 LAIT stands for the Local Authority Integration Team.
-We are a team within the Community Department in Fingal County Council, and we will guide you to services you need to integrate into the community.
-We work with Applicants for International Protection, Those with Refugee, Subsidiary Protection, Permission to remain status, Programme Refugees and Beneficiaries of Temporary Protection (BOTP).
-To link in with our team you can email us at %69nt%[email protected] " rel="nofollow"> [email protected] .
+We are a team within the Integration Office in Fingal County Council, and we will guide you to services you may need to integrate into your local community in Fingal.
+We work with Applicants for International Protection, those with Refugee status, Subsidiary Protection, permission to remain status, Programme Refugees and Beneficiaries of Temporary Protection (BOTP).
+To connect with our team, you can email us at span lang="EN-US">[email protected] .

-A Temporary Residence Certificate (TRC) will be given to you after your Preliminary Interview in the IPO.
+A Temporary Residence Certificate (TRC) will be given to you after your Preliminary Interview in the International Protection Office (IPO).
 Make sure your name is spelt correctly and in the right order.
-If there are any issues with your name email [email protected] .
+If there are any issues or changes to the information on your card, you can email [email protected] .

-Note the Personal number on your TRC and use it when emailing the IPO or IPAS.
-If you change address, be sure to update the IPO and tell them your new address by email.
+Note the personal number on your TRC and use it when emailing the IPO or IPAS.
+If you change address, be sure to update the IPO and tell them your new address.

 Your TRC card has an expiry date.
 It is written in red, under the photo.
-Be sure to apply to renew it at least two weeks before it expires.
+If your TRC is expired or due to expire within the next 3 weeks, you can renew by emailing [email protected] .

-A PPS number (PPSN) is a unique reference number that helps you access social welfare benefits and public services in Ireland.
-A PPSN is always 7 numbers followed by either one or two letters.
+A Personal Public Service Number is a unique reference number that helps you access social welfare benefits and public services in Ireland.
+A PPS number is always 7 numbers followed by either one or two letters.
+Typically, an application to access a Personal Public Service Number is made at the same time an individual is applying for international protection.
+You can then collect your PPSN from your local Intreo Centre within 4 working days.

 A person seeking International Protection is entitled to apply for and be assessed for a medical card.
 You can apply online at www.mymedicalcard.ie or can download a medical card application form.